How to apply for a refund if you pay too much Stamp Duty Reserve Tax (SDRT).

 If you pay too much SDRT on a transaction because you made a mistake, you can claim a refund from HM Revenue and Customs (HMRC).

 Whether the SDRT was paid through the CREST system or by some other means, you need to write to HMRC to apply for a refund.

 When the amount input to CREST was incorrect

 If you’ve paid too much SDRT on a share transaction made through the CREST electronic system you can get a refund.

 To get a refund you’ll need to write to HMRC and provide the following information:

-- the CREST transaction ID (identifier) - this identifies the transaction for which you want a SDRT refund.
-Note that it is not the straight through processing transaction ID
+- the CREST transaction ID (identifier), this identifies the transaction for which you want a SDRT refund (note that it is not the stamp transaction ID)

 Repayment code - exemption

 Repayment code - incorrect or missing information input to CREST

 |5||Trade System of Origin or Stock Lending Relief|